 PROCEDURE FOR COMPLAINTS

 Students aggrieved by action of the school should attempt to resolve these problems with the school director, Leanne Kesler.
-Should this procedure fail students may contact: Higher Education Coordinating Commission, Private Career Schools, 775 Court St. NE, Salem, OR 97301.”
+Should this procedure fail students may contact: Oregon Higher Education Coordinating Commission, Private Career Schools, 255 Capitol St., NE Salem, OR 97310.
 After consultation with appropriate Commission staff and if the complaint alleges a violation of Oregon Revised Statutes345.010 to345.470 or standards of the Oregon Administrative Rules581-045-0001 through581-045-0210, the Commission will begin the complaint investigation process as defined in OAR581-045-0023 Appeals and Complaints.